dladd/pyFormex/sphinx/faq.rst

       chdir(__file__)

-   When executing a script, |pyformex| sets the name of the script file in a variable ``__file__`` passed with the global variables to the execution environment of the script.
+   When executing a script, pyFormex sets the name of the script file in a variable ``__file__`` passed with the global variables to the execution environment of the script.